-Every dog owner loves it when their dog listens to them.
+Every pup parent loves it when their dog listens to them.
 It doesn’t matter what you are doing; having a dog that listens when you take them on a walk is the key to understanding what commands to use in what instances.

 It’s important to understand that the command heel and having a" Free Dog" are deeply connected.
 And when you have the heel command down, it creates a safety net for your dog and you to build trust off-leash.

 Heel or "Free Dog"– Which is the answer to your walking woes?